aritter/CS-7650-sp23/about.md

 ## Prerequisites

 This is an advanced graduate course on Natural Language Processing.
-Modern NLP is based heavily on Machine Learning and Deep Learning.
-The course involves mathematical problem solving and programming exercises to provide hands-on experience with concpets in NLP.
+We assume you have a strong programming background and have taken at least one prior course on AI or Machine Learning.
+Modern NLP is heavily based on Machine Learning.
+The course involves mathematical problem solving and programming exercises to provide hands-on experience with concepts in NLP.
 To succeed, you need a strong programming background, in addition to a firm grasp of probability, linear algebra, and multivariable calculus.
 You should be comfortable working on medium-to-large software projects in Python and be comfortable learning and using new Python libraries, or you should have developed the ability to independently learn a new programming language and environment very quickly.

 There will be a math background test (due in the 1st week) and a warmup programming assignment due shortly afterward.
 If you find these difficult, you should expect a lot of extra work and challenges to catch up – in that case we recommend waiting to take this class in a later semester, once you are better prepared.